tndrle/PyLuaTeX/README.md

 ## Reference
 PyLuaTeX offers a simple set of options, macros and environments.

+Most macros and environments are available as *quiet* versions as well.
+They have the suffix `q` in their name, e.g. `\pycq` or `\pyfileq`.
+The quiet versions suppress any output, even if the Python code explicitly calls `print()`.
+This is helpful if you want to process code or output further and do your own typesetting.
+For an example, see the [Typesetting Code](#typesetting-code) section.

 ### Package Options
 * `verbose`
   If this option is enabled, Python input and output is written to the log file.